Koṇāgamana: Buddhist tradition

 Koṇāgamana is said to have been born in Subhagavati Park in Sobhavati (now known as Araurakot, located about 3 km southwest of Nigalihawa) on Wednesday; because of this Koṇāgamana is placed on the Wednesday pedestal.

+Life

+Koṇāgamana Buddha was born in Sobhavati, the capital of King Sobha (present day- Nigali Sagar, Nepal) within the serene Subhagavati Park.
+His father was Yannadatta who was a Brahmin, and his mother was Uttara.
+Koṇāgamana Buddha spent three thousand years in his royal household, residing in three palaces: Tusita, Santusita, and Santuttha.

+According to Jataka, Koṇāgamana Buddha's height is traditionally described as 20 cubits high (approximately 30 feet or 9.14 meters).
+His chief wife was Rucigatta who bore him a son named Satthavaha.
+Koṇāgamana Buddha renounced the world on an elephant and practiced austerities for six months.
+He received milk-rice from Brahmin Aggisoma’s daughter and grass for his seat from the grain-watcher Tinduka.
+His enlightenment was attained under Udumbara tree.

+Koṇāgamana Buddha died at the age of thirty thousand in Pabbatārāma.

 Historical mentions of the Koṇāgamana Buddha

 Koṇāgamana is mentioned in a 3rd-century BCE inscription by Ashoka at Nigali Sagar, in today's Nepal.
 There is an Ashoka pillar at the site today.
 Ashoka's inscription in Brahmi is on the fragment of the pillar still partly buried in the ground.
 The inscription made when Emperor Asoka at Nigali Sagar in 249 BCE records his visit, the enlargement of a stupa dedicated to the Kanakamuni Buddha, and the erection of a pillar:

 According to Xuanzang, Koṇāgamana's relics were held in a stupa in Nigali Sagar, in what is now Kapilvastu District in southern Nepal.